I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 Talk to real estate brokers or agents.

-If a home catches your interest, your agent may talk to the listing agent to know if it is possible to get owner financing.
+If a home catches your interest, your agent may talk to the listing agent to know if it is possible to get owner financing for homes.

 The agent may also know a homeowner who is eager to make a sale and willing enough to explore more creative options for financing.